DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

     label: grafana_dashboard
 ```

 > In this case, we put the values under `serviceMonitor:` since it already exists in the upstream Helm chart.
-Otherwise, we would create `monitoring:` for the values
+Otherwise, we would create `monitoring:` for the values.

 ### Pass down values

 Big Bang needs to set the placeholders above to the appropriate values.
 In addition, upstream charts may already have values related to monitoring that need to be set.

 In `bigbang/templates/podinfo/values.yaml`, add the following to pass down the values from Big Bang to PodInfo.